Frogtown, Saint Paul, Minnesota: Early settlement

 The neighborhood was first settled 1860-1880 as the downtown area outgrew its borders.
 Workers on the St. Paul and Pacific Railroad, now BNSF Railway, which was built just to the north of the neighborhood sought housing nearby.
 Minnesota's first successful locomotive run occurred on these tracks in 1882.
 Shortly thereafter the Jackson Street Railroad Shops were built just northeast of Frogtown.
 The Jackson Street Shops were then joined by other railroad related industries in the area including the Saint Paul Foundry, built near Como and Western Avenues, providing additional employment opportunities for residents.

 Residential development moved westward through the neighborhood as Polish, Scandinavian, German, and Irish immigrants took blue-collar jobs in the area.
 They built modest wood frame and brick houses on small lots in the neighborhood.
 Urban renewal has wiped out many of these homes, but working-class Victorian homes from the 1880s are extant, some adorned with arched window and door openings, brick window hoods, and frilly intact open porches.

 The name "Frogtown" likely comes from the fact that the neighborhood was developed over several swamps and marshes, which were filled in over time.
 Archbishop John Ireland referred to the area as “Froschberg” or "Frog City” because of the many frogs in the area originating from the swamps.

 Commerce

 The University Avenue corridor through Frogtown is known as Little Mekong.

 Commercial buildings lined University Avenue as street cars along the corridor were able to efficiently transport workers to employers.
 The line also became the first intercity street car line, connecting Minneapolis with Saint Paul in 1890.

+In 1910, 817–823 University Avenue in Frogtown became home to Ray-Bell Films, which later became the largest film production company in Saint Paul.
+It made still and film images for local and national companies, municipalities, and other institutions.
+Companies served included Cargill, Northwest Airlines, Pillsbury Mills, Northrup-King, International Harvester, the Great Northern Railroad.
+Ray-Bell also produced films for the US Navy, Air Force, Office of Education, and Army Corps of Engineers.
+By the mid-1950s, the company employed 114 workers and had offices around the country.

 Hmongtown Marketplace, a 200+ vendor Hmong-American mall and cultural center, is in Frogtown along Como Avenue.
 A Hmong cultural and business corridor along University Avenue in Frogtown is known as Little Mekong, named for the river many Hmong refugees crossed to Thailand.